gmcmacran/TypeOneTypeTwoSim/type II/README.md

 across all alternatives and effect sizes.
 Where possible, exact tests are included for comparison.

-Most tests can achieve near 0% type II error for a large enough effect size.
-The test for a geometric distribution’s p stands out as not getting close to zero.
-Nearly the entire range of effect size was tested for the geometric test, and it did not get close to zero.
+All tests can achieve near 0% type II error for a large enough effect size.

 <img src="man/figures/README-typeTwoSummary-1.png" width="100%" />

-# Successful Tests
+# Analysis Goals

 For a distribution, the likelihood ratio test works well if